 J. Responsible Billing Practices

-Rule 5-57 requires that you must only charge or accept a fee or disbursement that is fair and reasonable and that has been disclosed to the client.
+Rule 5-57 requires that you must only charge or accept a fee, disbursement, or expense, including interest, that is fair and reasonable and that has been disclosed to the client.
 As such, when billing for services that you have provided or for disbursements that you have incurred, there are responsible practices that should be followed.

 First, you cannot prepare and provide a statement of account to a client without first having provided significant legal services unless the statement of account is for disbursements only.
 See Practice Direction – 89-03 – Appropriate Billing Practices.